nkrusch/recontext/readme.txt

 (if running in Docker, the directory appears as `rdoc` on the host).

 Table 1 (first table in _results.txt)
- * NOTE: There is are transcription issues between the paper and the results in logs/_results.txt.
+ * NOTE: There are transcription issues between the paper and the results in logs/_results.txt.
 The logged result is correct.
-   The issue does not affect the main experimental claim (that Dig is effective at finding invariants) since passing ✔ cases are the same.
+   The issue does not affect the main experimental claim (that Dig is effective at finding invariants); the passing ✔ cases are the same.
  * Symbol ? means SMT solver could not automatically prove equivalence between known and inferred invariants (appears as ✗ in paper).